Current Students

 Fionnuala Braun is a postgraduate research assistant working on tracing instances of real magic practitioners in medieval Europe, particularly France and the Netherlands.
 She also works in the Department of Public Health investigating the dynamics of institutional and interpersonal trust during the COVID-19 pandemic.
 Her personal research interests focus primarily on queer community building, respectability, and sexual identities in postwar France, and her proposed MA thesis focuses on these topics.

-Picture of Christiana Cameron
+Picture of Kaitlin Eley

 Picture of Justin Fisher